Impact of solvent on state-to-state population transport in multistate systems using coherences: Importance of Coherences in Direct Unmediated Population Transport

-Consider a system with $N$ sites coupled with arbitrary harmonic baths.
+Consider a system with $N$ sites or states coupled with arbitrary harmonic baths.
 These baths may or may not be site-local.
 The Hamiltonian of such a problem is generally of the form:

 where $\hat{H}_0$ is the Hamiltonian corresponding to the system and $\hat{H}_\text{SB}$ is the Hamiltonian corresponding to the system-bath coupling.
 (It is assumed that the system is represented in a basis that diagonalizes $\hat{H}_\text{SB}$.)
-Under Gaussian response, the harmonic baths are often obtained from a simulation of the bath response function.~\cite{makriLinearResponseApproximation1999, boseZerocostCorrectionsInfluence2022} We define the \emph{direct} population transfer from site $k$ to site $j$ or along the ``channel'' joining site $k$ to site $j$ as the population transfer between them without any intermediate site, also denoted by $P_{j\leftarrow k}$.
+Under Gaussian response, the harmonic baths are often obtained from a simulation of the bath response function.~\cite{makriLinearResponseApproximation1999, boseZerocostCorrectionsInfluence2022} Usually one simulates the time-dependent population of each of the states.
+Here, we define the \emph{direct} ``state-to-state'' population transfer from state $k$ to state $j$ as the population transfer between them without any intermediate state, also denoted by $P_{j\leftarrow k}$.
 The objective is to be able to simulate $P_{j\leftarrow k}$ as a function of time.

-Though rate theory has historically been formulated in terms of equilibrium correlation functions,~\cite{millerQuantumMechanicalTransition1974, millerQuantumMechanicalRate1983} one of us has recently shown that it is possible to cast rate theory in a non-equilibrium framework that captures the initial condition-dependent transients.~\cite{boseNonequilibriumReactiveFlux2017} This non-equilibrium framework can be thought of as a direct calculation of the time derivative of the population of a particular site:
+Given that a ``pathway'' or ``route'' of transport is nothing but a sequence of these state-to-state population transfers, it should be possible to assemble a picture of the important pathways using them as the building blocks.